For Parents

 Learning at Home

-Students are expected to complete 60 minutes of maths activities per week.
-Students are welcome to complete more maths activities to help them achieve their individual maths goal.
-We use Education Perfect as a web based tool for individualising learning in Maths.
+Students are expected to complete 60 minutes of Maths activities from home per week.
+Students are welcome to complete more maths activities to help them achieve their individual maths goals.

 Are students at a disadvantage doing Inquiry over the mainstream?